Post Job

 Generally, a fry cook works in a kitchen specializing in fried foods and operating the deep fryer.
 Fry cooks or chefs cook food by submerging in boiling oil.
 They prepare food to be fried, work with frying pans, and watch over deep fryers.
 The skills they need to establish include food preparation, dexterity, physical stamina, and comprehension.
 They are also expected to be understanding and patient, noting that these qualities help impress the customers.

-As far as similarities go, this is where it ends because a crew member responsibility requires skills such as "basic math," "english language," "excellent guest," and "math."
+While similarities exist, there are also some differences between crew members and pizza cook.
+For instance, crew member responsibilities require skills such as "basic math," "english language," "excellent guest," and "math."
 Whereas a pizza cook is skilled in "food handling," "kitchen equipment," "good communication," and "dishes."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 An associate food scientist is primarily responsible for developing new recipes for a company, ensuring quality and marketability.
 They are also responsible for improving existing recipes, performing support tasks for a head scientist, conducting market research and analysis, monitoring the progress of projects, and maintaining all recipes' data and records, including nutrition value and ingredients.
 Furthermore, there are instances when an associate food scientist must manage the packaging and storing processes of food, ensuring consumers' health and safety.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, crew member responsibilities are more likely to require skills like "cleanliness," "basic math," "english language," and "excellent guest."
-Meanwhile, a fry cook might be skilled in areas such as "kitchen equipment," "fine dining," "dishwashers," and "quality standards."
+Meanwhile, a fry cook has duties that require skills in areas such as "kitchen equipment," "fine dining," "dishwashers," and "quality standards."
 These differences highlight just how different the day-to-day in each role looks.

 A Food Service Attendant works in various establishments such as hotels, cafeterias, and bars to deal with service, meal preparation, and food handling.
 They work under the control of a kitchen manager or food service director and deliver their services all days of the week.
 Their primary duties include taking delivery orders and answering customer phones, and assisting wait staff and cashiers in collecting money.
 Moreover, they respond to customer queries and making menu suggestions.
 Also, they clean workplaces, follow meal safety guidelines and prepare food and drinks.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from crew members resumes, they are more likely to have skills like "basic math," "english language," "safety standards," and "math."
-But a associate food scientist might have skills like "groceries," "quality standards," "food service," and "inventory management."
+The required skills of the two careers differ considerably.
+For example, crew members are more likely to have skills like "basic math," "english language," "safety standards," and "math."
+But a associate food scientist is more likely to have skills like "groceries," "quality standards," "food service," and "inventory management."